-This is a great tool to use when children are entering placements, to help reduce the impact of trauma and share information in a simple yet meaningful way so they understand as much as possible about what is happening.
-The Immediate Story provides an explanation to the child about the reason for the placement, about what is happening now or has just happened (for example, the child being moved from their parent’s care and going to stay with other family members or foster carers), and what is going to happen next.
+The Immediate Story is a great tool to use when children are entering a care arrangement, to help reduce the impact of trauma and share information in a simple yet meaningful way so they understand as much as possible about what is happening.
+The Immediate Story provides an explanation to the child about the reason for the care arrangement, about what is happening now or has just happened (for example, the child being moved from their parent’s care and going to stay with other family members or foster carers), and what is going to happen next.

-This tool is also beneficial for the carer’s own children when new children are entering their family home at the start of a placement, or perhaps when a sudden placement change occurs and the carer’s children experience a loss.
+This tool is also beneficial for the carer’s own children when new children are entering their family home at the start of a care arrangement, or perhaps when a sudden change of care arrangement occurs and the carer’s children experience a loss.

-It may be made up of people such as extended family, friends and community members who will work with the carers and involved professionals to develop and maintain a plan to ensure the child’s long-term safety, belonging and wellbeing are met during the placement.
+It may be made up of people such as extended family, friends and community members who will work with the carers and involved professionals to develop and maintain a plan to ensure the child’s long-term safety, belonging and wellbeing are met during the care arrangement.

 The network also provides support to the carers, with people with whom the carer can debrief confidentially, as well as the network that provides babysitters for the children (among other support strategies).

 As discussed earlier, The Family Roadmap is a great tool to use with the carer household and age-appropriate children.
 It may be useful when unpacking problems that may be leading to a change of care arrangement or even when children are refusing to return to a care arrangement.